Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

-Nearly 40 years after the disappearance of Etan Patz made headlines, a New York man convicted of killing the 6-year-old, who was the first child to appear on a milk cartoon—will soon learn his punishment, The Huffington Post reports.
+Nearly 40 years after the disappearance of Etan Patz made headlines, a New York man convicted of killing the 6-year-old — who was the first child to appear on a milk carton — will soon learn his punishment, the Huffington Post reports.

 Pedro Hernandez, 56, is facing a maximum sentence of 25 years to life in prison after being convicted of kidnapping and murdering Etan, years after confessing in 2012.

-At around 8 a.m. on May 25, 1979, Etan was last seen walking to his school bus stop by himself for the first time in Manhattan, which is two blocks away from his home on Prince Street and West Broadway.
+At around 8 a.m. on May 25, 1979, Etan was last seen walking to his school bus stop by himself for the first time in Manhattan, which was two blocks away from his home on Prince Street and West Broadway.

 New York City police executed a search for the missing NYC boy, and the child’s father, Stanley Patz, posted photos of Etan throughout town in hopes of finding the missing child, but Etan was never found.